Introduction

 A school marketing campaign promotes a specific goal, such as raising awareness for an upcoming school bond, generating enrollment leads, or promoting a school event.
 Campaigns are usually promoted through a variety of marketing channels, like email, digital advertising, social media, and print advertising.

-When embarking on any marketing campaign, the first step is establishing what you want to accomplish.
+When embarking on a marketing campaign, the first step is establishing what you want to accomplish.
 Clear, quantifiable goals should guide the creation of your campaign and the metrics you intend to measure to evaluate its success or failure.
 These goals could be wide-ranging, from increasing the number of followers on a given social media platform to boosting the number of families who express interest in enrolling.

 While you should always define clear and specific goals for your school marketing campaign, most of the time they will fall under these main categories: